What is immunotherapy?

 Immunotherapy is a new area of cancer treatment.
 In recent years, this type of treatment has proven successful in increasing survival rates in people with certain types of cancer.
 This includes metastatic prostate cancer and metastatic lung cancer.

-Researchers are now looking at immunotherapy for breast cancer.
 For some time, they didn’t agree on the role of the immune system in breast cancer.
 More recent research shows that the immune system has an important role.
+In fact, the first immunotherapy for breast cancer was approved by the Food and Drug Administration (FDA) in early 2019.

 Keep reading to learn more about how immunotherapy works and the types of immunotherapy now being studied for treating breast cancer.